Skip to Main Content

 • Topic sentence with main analysis idea.

-• Supporting evidence (e.g. description/definition of key idea).
+• Supporting evidence, for example description/definition of key idea, from credible sources.

-• Supporting evidence (e.g. explanation of details that relate to this idea).
+• Supporting evidence, for example explanation of details that relate to this idea.

 Conclusion (Summary)